Privacy Policy

 We collect information: (i) you give us; (ii) information generated during the provision of our services and; (iii) information provided to us by third parties.

-• identity details, including your contact information;
+• Identity details, including your contact information.

-Purposes of Processing and the Legal Basis for processing
+Purposes of Processing and the Legal Basis for Processing

 Recipients of Your Personal Data – Third Parties

-In the course of providing our services to you, complying with legal obligations or pursuing our legitimate interests, we may share your personal data with the following categories of recipients:
+In the course of providing our services to you, complying with legal obligations, or pursuing our legitimate interests, we may share your personal data with the following categories of recipients:

-requested (e.g. custodians, insurance companies, investment managers), (ii) you ask us to share your information with or (ii) we are legally obligated to provide information to (e.g. The Revenue Commissioners, The Central Bank of Ireland);
+• third parties with whom: (i) we need to share your information to facilitate transactions you have requested (e.g. custodians, insurance companies, investment managers); (ii) you ask us to share your information with; or (iii) we are legally obligated to provide information to (e.g. The Revenue Commissioners, The Central Bank of Ireland);

 • your authorised representatives such as Tax Advisors, Solicitors, etc.;